monsur/jscache/README.md

 History
 -------
+* 2/22/2012: Forked from Monsur Hossain repo and ported to Node.js.
 * 11/29/2011: Thanks to Andrew Carman for tests, pluggable backends, localStorage persistance, and bug fixes.
 * 1/8/2011: Migrated project to GitHub.
 * 1/20/2010: Thanks to Andrej Arn for some syntax updates.